 Modules

-Administration and outreach in module 1
+Administration and outreach

 The administrative efforts to build ARTEMI as an infrastructrurte are pursued within Module 1, Administration, and outreach.
 Herein we organize the work, prepare budgets for the Steering group, plan events and organize outreach activities.
 The module include all node leaders – the management.

-Technical and methodological development in modules 2-6
+Technical and methodological development

 The technical development in ARTEMI is multifaceted and divided into five different modules (see the organigram).
 The development that is pursued within these modules represent state-of-the-art in electron microscopy.
 The method development is pursued by the ARTEMI Project team and efforts are pursued within each module with partial overlap and exchange.